Tapentadol

-Tapentadol, brand names Nucynta among others, is a centrally acting opioid analgesic of the benzenoid class with a dual mode of action as an agonist of the μ-opioid receptor and as a norepinephrine reuptake inhibitor (NRI).
-Analgesia occurs within 32 minutes of oral administration, and lasts for 4–6 hours.
+Tapentadol, sold under the brand names Nucynta and Palexia among others, is a synthetic opioid analgesic with a dual mode of action as a highly selective full agonist of the μ-opioid receptor and as a norepinephrine reuptake inhibitor (NRI).
+Tapentadol is used medically for the treatment of moderate to severe pain.
+It is highly addictive and is a commonly abused drug.